Medical Screening or Motherhood: Security Applicant Faces Tough Choice After Discovering Pregnancy

 Speaking in a TikTok video addressed to applicants, Fire Officer Ekow Kakra emphasised the importance of adhering to proper medical protocols, particularly for those taking medications, including painkillers.

-Officer Kakra advised candidates to carry a valid doctor’s prescription for any strong treatment or remedies they are using.
+He advised candidates to carry a valid doctor’s prescription for any strong treatment or remedies they are using, warning that traces of unprescribed substances in the bloodstream could lead to immediate disqualification.

-The guidance seeks to prevent unnecessary disqualifications and ensure that all applicants meet the health standards required for service in the Fire Service, Police Service, and other security agencies under the Ministry of Interior.
+Fire Officer Kakra said it was wise to prevent unnecessary disqualifications and ensure that all applicants meet the health standards required for service in the security agencies under the Ministry of Interior.

 Medical screening requirements, fire service recruitment, doctor's prescription importance, applicants' advice, security service candidates, pending status results, Ekow Kakra guidance, Dora Esinam encouragement

-Fire Officer Kakra warns against unprescribed substances to ensure security service recruitment eligibility during screenings.
+A fire officer warns security service applicants against unprescribed substances which can be detected during medical screenings.
 Image credit: Ministry of Interior/Facebook

 Source: Facebook